Rotciv004/Algebra/README.md

 # Algebra
-Here I have a Python program that checks and generates matrices in reduced row echelon form (RREF)
+A Python-based program for generating and verifying matrices in reduced row echelon form.
+Includes functionality for testing matrices with specified dimensions and interactive matrix creation.